natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 My script is at the bottom of this section.

-### display brigthness controls
+### display brightness controls

-You can check the current brigthness with:
+You can check the current brightness with:
 ```
 cat /sys/class/backlight/intel_backlight/brigthness
 ```